Vyral/base-template/_posts/2018-06-19-let-me-sell-your-home-quickly.md

   - Real Estate
   - Home Seller Tips
 excerpt: >-
-  Have you heard the ads on the television and radio from companies offering to buy your property without listing it?
+  Have you heard the television and radio ads from real estate companies offering to buy your property without listing it?
+I offer this same service.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Chris+Myers/Videos/Let+Me+Sell+Your+Home+Quickly.mp4
 pullquote: >-